 Top Pick: EdgeStar - 34 Bottle

-We can't help but love all the extra features in our top pick including wrapped wire shelving, space for multiple sized bottle and dual zone lighting
+We can't help but love all the extra features in our top pick, including wrapped wire shelving, space for different sized bottles, as well as dual-zone lighting.